There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Onto the South American Trail, and you have Monkeys, Snakes and Ring-tailed Lemurs.

 As this is a small zoo with no government funding, the Monkeys are in the old wire enclosures of the past.
-Hopefully, one day, they can move them to a more open area popular with the bigger zoos in cities.
+Hopefully, they can move them one day to a more open area that is popular with the more prominent zoos in cities.

 Hours